Today's tutorial and instructions will show any iPhone or iPad user how to save and extract photos from an iPhone backup to their computer.

 How to save and extract photos from an iPhone backup on your Windows or Mac computer

-Follow these specific steps to extract photos from an iPhone backup
+Follow these specific steps to extract and save photos from any iPhone backup

-Select iPhone photos you want to extract and save to your computer.
+Select any iPhone photos you want to extract and save to your computer.

-Pick "Save" to extract the photos from your iPhone backup to your PC or Mac.
+Pick "Save" to extract and export the photos from your iPhone backup to your computer.

 When you launch Decipher Backup Browser on your computer you will see any existing iOS backups in the left-hand column of the program like in the screenshot below.